 College of Health Science TOEFL Policy

-Application for the Rush University SBB Program must be completed on line.
+Application for the Rush University SBB and CLM.MS programs must be completed online.
 For an application go to: Application for Rush University.

 Because there is a limit to the number of students we are able to accept into the program each quarter, we strongly recommend that you apply as early as possible.
 Deadlines for application are as follows:

 Priority Deadline: July 1st

 Technical Requirements for Online Instruction